 First of all, Zerocash lacks supply auditability.
 Like Zerocoin, Zerocash requires a trusted setup, but Zerocash’s setup is much more complicated.
 Zcash utilized a multi-party ceremony involving six people set up in a way that the only way these parameters could be leaked is if all six in the ceremony colluded to retain the keys.
 In other words, you have to trust all of these six people that they destroyed the initial parameters and also that the ceremony was carried out correctly.
 This is a serious enough problem that Zcash is organizing a new trusted setup ceremony.

 Another trade-off is the use of new experimental cryptography called zkSNARKs which are effectively only used in Zerocash.
 There is a lot less scrutiny on it and therefore is not as battle-tested as RSA which has been in use and reviewed for many years and continues to be widely used. zkSNARKs uses cryptographic assumptions which remain rather experimental.
-Unlike well established cryptography stalwarts like the discrete log assumption or factorization hardness, zkSNARKs security is based on variants of the Knowledge Of Exponent (KoE) assumption for bilinear groups (instantiated via certain pairing-friendly elliptic curves).
-KoE has not been well researched or deployed and some experts believe the cryptography behind zkSNARKs to be relatively weak.
+Unlike well established cryptography stalwarts like the discrete log assumption or factorization hardness, zkSNARKs security is based on variants of the Knowledge Of Exponent (KEA) assumption for bilinear groups (instantiated via certain pairing-friendly elliptic curves).
+KEA has not been well researched or deployed and is also subject to criticism.
+Some experts believe the cryptography behind zkSNARKs to be relatively weak.

 Another drawback of Zerocash is in its original form, the generation of a private transaction takes significantly longer than any of the previous privacy schemes approaching a minute on a powerful computer and much longer on slower systems while requiring several gigabytes of RAM.
 This resulted in very few people using its privacy features and also may exclude less powerful systems such as mobile devices.
 Zcash has made substantial improvements on this in their latest Sapling upgrade through the use of new BLS12-381 curves bringing down generation time down to several seconds and requiring around 40 mb of memory making it finally feasible for mobile devices.
 However compared to other privacy schemes in this article, it still represents the most computationally intensive process.